ShannaSmith/GA-Project-2/README.md

 # 🏁 Getting  Started

- 👀 [ View Maintence Minder project planning](https://trello.com/b/7PL5xh5Y/car-maintenace) ⬅️ Warning: clicking this link will redirect you to Trello.com
+ 👀 [ View Maintenance Minder project planning](https://trello.com/b/7PL5xh5Y/car-maintenace) ⬅️ Warning: clicking this link will redirect you to Trello.com

 1. Click the link below to be redirected to the Maintence Minder web application